vikatti/vikatti/README.md

 ### Hi there 👋

 I am Vishal Katti, Business Analytics Advisor, OE-SSHE Data Analytics Group based out of Bangalore, India.
-I am a father to a hyperactive 2 year old daugther and perpetually exhausted due to the WFH situation due to this global pandemic.
+I am a father to a hyperactive 2 year old daughter and perpetually exhausted due to the WFH situation due to this global pandemic.
 While I have been an active user of R language and recently started using Python, I am completely new to Github and version control.

-🔭 I’m currently working on a few automations to help OE-SSHE DAG eliminate some manually created reports and stewardships.
+🔭 I’m currently working on a few automations to help OE-SSHE DAG eliminate some manually created reports and stewardship processes.
+I am trying to standardise and improve the entire report delivery process.

 🌱 I’m currently learning how to use Python more effectively and sharpening my skill in R and building Shiny Apps

-🤔 I’m looking for help with deploying my R/Shiny and Python apps in production
+🤔 I’m looking for help with deploying my R/Shiny and Python apps in production.